bartszulc-qa/blog/_posts/2014-09-27-behaviour-driven-development-prelogue.md

 layout: post
 title: Behaviour Driven Development - Prologue
 description: "What is BDD?
 How BDD fits into testing?
 What is my experience with BDD?"
+created: 2014-09-27
-modified: 2014-09-27
+modified: 2014-10-11
-tags: [bdd, agile, scrum, testing, article]
+tags: [bdd, agile, scrum, testing, article, story]
 image:
   feature: logo.jpg
 comments: true
 share: true
 ---

 Behaviour Driven Development has been on hype a while now, and still gaining on popularity amongst agile software development teams.
-More and more companies adopt BDD to help their teams understand business requirements better, and by that achieve the sole purpose of development, delivering software that meets client, or more general, shareholders expectation.
+More and more companies adopt BDD to help their teams understand business requirements better, and by that achieve the sole purpose of development, delivering software that meets client, or more general, stakeholders expectation.

 In many cases User Stories and Acceptance Criteria are simple not enough for the development team to clearly understand what is expected from them to deliver.
-BDD helps refine expectations by defining examples of feature behaviour as scenarios.
-It becomes a formalized method of communication between various interest groups targeted at product features.
+Behaviour Driven Development helps refine expectations by defining Examples of Feature Behaviour as Scenarios.
+BDD becomes a formalized way of communicating product features between various interest groups speaking different language.

 ## Succeeding through failure

 I've been working with Behaviour Driven Development for some time now.
 I'm definitely not an expert, doubt I'm even experienced BDD adopter.
 Nevertheless, I have some experience in BDD.
-In fact I probably went through all the possible stages of failing with BDD, and this is the base for the article.
-I won't write about how to succeed with BDD... but how to fail.
+In fact I probably went through all the possible stages of failing with BDD that are out there, and this is the base for the article.
+I won't write about how to adopt working BDD... rather how to fail with it.

 I find it easier to succeed when I know all the symptoms of failure.
 I also find it easier for people to relate to a failure rather than success... or maybe it's just Polish thing.

 ## What is BDD?

-Before I start the journey, I need to elaborate on Behaviour Driven Development first.
+Before I start the journey, I need to discuss a little bit more Behaviour Driven Development first.

-### ... and how is it related to TDD
+### ... and how it is related to TDD

 Whenever I talk about BDD, I always refer to TDD - Test Driven Development.
 You may ask what one method has in common with the other?
 Clearly TDD is more technical centric than BDD.
 You may say T stands for Technical, and B for Business, and you are probably right.
 At the end TDD is about writing tests for units of code, while BDD is about defining behaviours of a product feature.
 However, when you look closely, you find TDD isn't really about testing as it's about design.
-Developer, before coding, has to look at the implementation, or rather an vision of the implementation, from a different perspective, perspective of an user, another unit.
+Developer, before coding, has to look at the implementation, or rather a vision of the implementation, from a different perspective, perspective of an user, another unit.

 Writing tests first is just a way of placing yourself as a consumer of your unit.
 You look at the unit as a provider of particular functionality, the unit behaves in certain way, and you're trying to capture all the behaviours, implement tests for them first, then code, and refactor.
 One behaviour at a time.